 |Quick Facts: Human Resources Specialists|

-$52,690 per year
+$63,490 per year

-$25.33 per hour
+$30.52 per hour

-The median annual wage of human resources specialists was $52,690 in May 2010.
+The median annual wage for human resources specialists was $63,490 in May 2020.

 Compare the job duties, education, job growth, and pay of human resources specialists with similar occupations.

 Learn more about human resources specialists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.